Why (Carly Simon song)

 "Why" is a song written by Nile Rodgers and Bernard Edwards and performed by American singer-songwriter Carly Simon.
 Recorded for the film Soup for One in 1982, the film was a commercial flop but the soundtrack album was a success.
 One of many film-inspired singles by Simon, the song became a top 10 hit in the UK, and was successful throughout Europe.

 Background

 The song, like the rest of the soundtrack, was produced by Bernard Edwards and Nile Rodgers of Chic.
 This was a move away from the usual guitar-based hits of Simon's past.
 The bittersweet reggae-tinged ballad became a hit in Europe, hitting No. 10 in the UK, and staying on the British charts for 18 weeks.
 The song peaked at No. 74 on the Billboard Hot 100, and remained on the chart for 6 weeks.

-The song has been included on several of Simon's compilation albums, including the three-disc Clouds in My Coffee (1995), the single-disc The Very Best of Carly Simon: Nobody Does It Better (1999), and the two-disc Anthology (2002).
+The song has been included on several of Simon's compilation albums, including the three-disc Clouds in My Coffee (1995), the single-disc The Very Best of Carly Simon: Nobody Does It Better (1999), the two-disc Anthology (2002), and the import version of Reflections: Carly Simon's Greatest Hits (2004).